zoeyzhangzz/chromosome-instance-segmentation/README.md

 }
 ```

-The implementation is based on the Cascade R-CNN framework and utilizes the AutoKary2022 dataset.
-Thank theses authors sincerely for their contributions to the community.
+The implementation is based on the Cascade R-CNN framework and utilizes the AutoKary2022 dataset.Thank theses authors for their contributions to the community.

-This work is built upon the efforts of the KaryoNet and Cascade Mask R-CNN authors — sincere thanks for their contributions.